A Smarter U is a podcast that satisfies curious minds with the help of the University of Lynchburg.

-Each episode will feature faculty, staff, and other members of the Lynchburg family talking about current events and other items of interest.
-Football physics, feminist superheroes, and social trends are just a few of the topics we’ll cover in future episodes.
+Each episode features faculty, staff, and other members of the Lynchburg family talking about current events and other items of interest.
+Football physics, feminist superheroes, and social trends are just a few of the topics we’re covering.

 Subscribe to A Smarter U on your favorite podcast networks.

 We’d love to hear what you think of our podcast.
 Also, do you have a topic you’d like us to cover in a future episode?
 Email firstname.lastname@example.org to let us know.

 A Smarter U is produced by the University of Lynchburg Office of Communications and Marketing.

 Valentine’s Day was started to honor a slain saint, but also to replace a pagan tradition celebrating the coming spring.
 In this episode of A Smarter U, host Hannah Belayachi talks with professors Stephen Dawson (religious studies) and Virginia Cylke (psychology) to delve into the history.

 Who is rising in “The Rise of Skywalker”?
 Who is the most pivotal character in the Star Wars saga?
 Three Lynchburg Star Wars fans sat down with A Smarter U to talk about the new Star Wars movie, the expansion of the Star Wars universe with “The Mandalorian,” and more.